 If you are curious about a different way of leading, CHHSM invites you to consider the Nollau Institute – a yearlong process of formation.
 Through retreats, site visits, online dialogue and peer mentoring, the program helps participants explore their vocation as leaders with the support of a community of practice.

 Named after Louis Edward Nollau, a 19th century missionary, preacher and founder of several St. Louis-area CHHSM ministries, the Institute emphasizes the kind of integrated leadership that its namesake modeled – professional excellence rooted in faith-based purpose.
 Learn more about the Institute's three major themes here.

-The Institute builds upon CHHSM’s nearly 20 years of formal leadership training that began with the Transformational Leadership Program and continued with the ecumenical Faith-Based Leadership Institute.
-Led by a core team of four faculty members, the Nollau Institute draws upon the best in adult education and leadership training, grounded in a fundamental appreciation of faith heritage and spiritual formation.
+The Institute builds upon CHHSM’s more than two decades of formal leadership training that began with the Transformational Leadership Program and continued with the ecumenical Faith-Based Leadership Institute.
+Led by a core team of faculty members, the Nollau Institute draws upon the best in adult education and leadership training, grounded in a fundamental appreciation of faith heritage and spiritual formation.
 Learn more about the faculty here.

 As adult education, the program is highly interactive.
 Participants help design their program, assist in the facilitation of sessions, and mentor each other.
 As spiritual formation, the program invites participants into certain practices and disciplines in the context of a community of leaders who encourage and hold each participant accountable.

 The Institute gives participants the opportunity to discern their calling as Diakonal Ministers, a special vocation for leaders within CHHSM.
 Completion of the Institute is required for commissioning as a Diakonal Minister, but additional discernment is encouraged.